delta-io/delta/docs/source/redshift-spectrum-integration.md

 <Delta> supports schema evolution and queries on a Delta table automatically use the latest schema regardless of the schema defined in the table in the Hive metastore.
 However, <Redshift> uses the schema defined in its table definition, and will not query with the updated schema until the table definition is updated to the new schema.

-.. <Redshift> replace:: Redshift Spectrum
+.. <Redshift> replace:: AWS Redshift Spectrum

-.. include:: /shared/replacements.md
+.. <Delta> replace:: Delta Lake
+.. <AS> replace:: Apache Spark